To support the ICS/SCADA security community, CyberX has compiled a list of commonly-used terms in the world of IIoT, ICS/SCADA and OT security.

 BlackEnergy 3 / Black Energy 3

-CyberX Discovers Large-Scale Cyber-Reconnaissance Operation Targeting Ukrainian Organizations.
-CyberX has discovered a new, large-scale cyber-reconnaissance operation targeting a broad range of targets in the Ukraine.
-Because it eavesdrops on sensitive conversations by remotely controlling PC microphones – in order to surreptitiously “bug” its targets – and uses Dropbox to store exfiltrated data, CyberX has named it “Operation BugDrop.”
+Operation BugDrop is a sophisticated large-scale cyber-reconnaissance operation discovered by CyberX’s threat intelligence research team in late 2016.
+The operation targets a broad range of critical infrastructure, scientific and media targets which are primarily located in the self-declared separatist states of Donetsk and Luhansk.
+Because it eavesdrops on sensitive conversations by remotely controlling PC microphones – in order to surreptitiously “bug” its targets – and uses Dropbox to store exfiltrated data, CyberX named it “Operation BugDrop.”

 Cybersecurity and SCADA attacks

-The importance of SCADA security has been getting attention as we see more and more successful attacks on SCADA control systems in industrial networks and critical infrastructure.
-Cyber-adversaries have the necessary resources to launch more sophisticated SCADA ICS attacks, including ransomware attacks that were until recently considered less interesting to cyberattackers.
-The business impact can include costly production outages, catastrophic safety failures, and environmental release of hazardous materials leading to potential compliance violations and lawsuits.
+The importance of implementing stronger SCADA security has been getting attention as we learn about more and more successful attacks on SCADA systems in industrial and critical infrastructure organizations.
+Cyber-adversaries now have the necessary resources and tools to launch more sophisticated ICS/SCADA attacks, including ransomware attacks that can cost impacted organizations millions of dollars per hour.
+The business impact can also include catastrophic safety failures and environmental release of hazardous materials, leading to potential compliance violations and lawsuits.

 A distributed control system (DCS) is a computerized control system for a process or plant, in which autonomous controllers are distributed throughout the system, but there is central operator supervisory control.
 This is in contrast to non-distributed control systems that use centralized controllers; either discrete controllers located at a central control room or within a central computer.
 The DCS concept increases reliability and reduces installation costs by localizing control functions near the process plant, but enables monitoring and supervisory control of the process remotely.